Chevrolet Corvette: Sixth generation (C6; 2005–2013)

 For the C6 Corvette GM wanted to focus more on refining the C5 than trying to redesign it.
 Car & Driver, and Motor Trend, described the C6 as an "evolution of the C5, instead of a complete redo".
 The C6 wheelbase was increased while body overhangs were decreased when compared to the C5.
 Retractable headlights were replaced with fixed units, for the first time since 1962.
 The C6 brought a new and improved interior compared to the C5.
 As a result of the upgraded interior, the C6 had a slight increase in passenger hip room.
-It also sported an updated engine called the LS2, which bumped the 350 cuin LS1/LS6 to 364 cuin and gained 50 HP, delivering 400 hp at 6000 rpm and 400 lbft at 4400 rpm, and giving the vehicle a 0–60 mph time of under 4.2 seconds.
-Its top speed was 190 mph.
+It also sported an updated engine called the LS2, which bumped the 350 cuin LS1/LS6 to 364 cuin and gained 50 HP, producing 400 hp at 6000 rpm and 400 lbft at 4400 rpm, and giving the vehicle a 0–60 mph time of under 4.2 seconds.
+It can reach a top speed of 190 mph.
 The C6 shared some components with the Cadillac XLR hard-top convertible introduced two years earlier in 2003.

 The C6 generation did not match the previous generation's relatively good fuel economy, despite its relatively low 0.28 drag coefficient and low curb weight, achieving 16/26 mpg (city/highway) equipped with automatic or manual transmissions; like all manual transmission Corvettes since 1989, it is fitted with Computer Aided Gear Selection (CAGS) to improve fuel economy by requiring drivers to shift from 1st gear directly to 4th in low-speed/low-throttle conditions.
 This feature helps the C6 avoid the Gas Guzzler Tax by achieving better fuel economy.

 The new Z06 arrived as a 2006 model in the third quarter of 2005.
 It has a 7.0 L version of the small block engine codenamed LS7.
 At 427.6 cubic inches, the Z06 was the largest small block ever offered by General Motors.
 Because of the Corvette's former use of 427 cubic-inch big blocks in the late-1960s and early 1970s, the LS7's size was rounded down to 427 cubic inches.
 Official output was 505 hp and has a 0–60 mph time of 3.7 seconds.
 Top speed is 198 mph.
 Another first for a Corvette, the Z06 featured a full aluminum chassis.
 The frame mirrored the C5/6 architecture, but substituted aluminum hydroformed rails and aluminum extrusions and castings fore and aft.
 This dropped weight from 419 to 287 pounds while improving chassis stiffness.